 The internal components at the top of the phototransistor have been outlined in gray to help you identify which direction the internal plates are pointing.
 The larger plate is the collector and the smaller plate is the emitter.
 The body of the phototransistor will contain identifiers like a flat spot in the body and different leg lengths, but don’t rely on these characteristics for identification of the emitter or collector.
 The flat spot and leg lengths can vary between manufacturers, so it's best to identify the emitter and collector based on the shape of the plates inside the device.

 The emitter of the phototransistor must be connected to the ground side of the circuit, even if it's through one or more resistors.
 If not, the component will be reversed in the circuit, and current will not be able to flow through it when light is detected.

 In the good examples above, the phototransistor is properly polarized with the collector toward 3.3V and the emitter toward ground.
 In the bad examples, the phototransistor is reversed and will not allow current to flow through the device when light is detected.

 A phototransistor is included in the Intro to Robotics Level B kit and the activities in Lesson B-10 teach you to use a phototransistor in your projects.

 This blog post on phototransistor (light sensor) is an excerpt from Lesson B-10 of our Intro to Robotics program.
 Level B is the second level in Intro to Robotics and covers working with electronic components (including a variety of sensors), writing intermediate-level code commands in Python, and using a Raspberry Pi to control your electronics projects with the code you write.
-It contains 575 pages with 18 lessons and 57 projects and activities.
+It contains 18 lessons including 65+ videos and 50+ projects and activities.
 Sample lessons and a full scope and sequence for Level B can be found here.